 City of Brimbank

-The resident workers in the City of Brimbank have a lower proportion of people using public transport to get to work than Professional, Scientific and Technical Services.
+Within the City of Brimbank, there is a lower proportion of resident All industries workers using public transport to get to work than the Professional, Scientific and Technical Services workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the City of Brimbank's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including: